hbkworld/streaming-spec/complex_types.md

 }
 ~~~~

-Data block has the value of this signal encoded float.
+Data block contains the value of this signal encoded float.
 No time stamps.

 ### A CAN Decoder

-The signal has a simple scalar value.
+The signal has a simple scalar member.

-- The value is expressed as a base value type
+- The value is expressed as a base data type
-- The value is explicit.
+- The member is explicit.
 - The time is explicit.

 The device sends the following signal-specific meta information: